TABLE OF CONTENTS

 These payment processing issues are due to the industry being almost completely unsupported.
 High risk credit card processing comes with an asterisk.
-There are fewer supporting banks and even less processors that can handle jet charter businesses.
+There are fewer supporting banks and even fewer processors that can handle jet charter businesses.
 So, in order to find the support that you need to process for your charter airline, you will need to turn to a high risk payment processor.

-Finding a Payment Processor
+Finding a payment processor

 Many high risk merchant account providers are capable of measuring the risk of businesses.
 The only drawback is that even they may not be able to properly support your business.
-Number one priority should be to research what other jet charter businesses are using.
+The number one priority should be to research what other jet charter businesses are using.
 What do they like and dislike?
 What perks and integrations do they offer that will help your business scale?
 With their processing are you able to accept all types of payments such as ACH merchant services?